Link switches to other language version

 If you don't want to hang out with tourists at the TV tower or the Bundestag, then head to lesser-known areas such as Tempelhofer Field, an old airport turned into a huge park space, or Plötzensee, where you can swim on a hot day.
 Speaking of which, you and your friends can also visit the numerous lakes on the outskirts of Berlin.
 There are other places to explore outside of the city such as Potsdam, which has numerous Prussian palaces, or head north to the not-so-distant Baltic Sea.

 The nightlife will also leave your head swirling with options as each district offers its own set of bars and clubs.
 Berlin is world famous for its techno clubs but along with it come very long queues.
 If that's not your cup of tea, then look for concerts, theatres, or art exhibitions.
-A new "youth culture card" will give students between 18 and 23 years of age 50 euros towards cultural events.
-This also includes Berlin's vast number of museums, the most famous of which are on Museum Island.
+There are several discounts up for grabs here, including the ClassicCard for under 30-year-olds.
+Against an annual fee (corresponding to your age), the card gets you good deals on concert gigs or opera and ballet performances whenever you make spontaneous plans.
+It is valid for most major cultural venues in Berlin.
+For visits to Berlin's many museums (the most famous ones are located on the Museum Island), students often receive reduced admission, or a discount on an annual pass.

 The capital has numerous higher education institutions that offer courses and degrees in many disciplines.
 Berlin will present you with plenty of opportunities after you are done studying.
 It is the political capital of Germany, therefore, prospects in this field will also be in abundance.
 Start-ups have begun spreading throughout the city.
-Also, if you studied in any creative field, Berlin is a perfect place to start.
+Berlin is also a perfect place to start if you studied in a creative field.

 A young woman walks through the city